sebastiendonadio/devopsmlops/chapters/14-chapter12.md

 You need to monitor a ML model in production because the performance of the model may deviate from the performance observed during training.
 Let us understand how this may happen.

-As illustrated in Figure 12.1, you can think of an ML model as having data inputs   X   and output   y  .
+As illustrated in Figure 12.1, you can think of a ML model as having data inputs   X   and output   y  .
 In terms of probabilities, there is the input probability   P(X)  , the input-conditional output probability   P(y|X),   and the output marginal probability   P(y)  .